Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Case Study

 \section{Case Study}

-In this section, we describe the data for case validation, which come from the open-source wind toolkit \cite{draxl2015wind}.
+In this work, similar to \citet{liu2018wind,liu2023renewable}, we focus on very short-term (1-3 hours ahead) wind power forecasting at a single site in the presence of missing values, where missingness often occurs due to network congestion or sensor failures \citep{sun2021imputation} as well as potential data attacks \citep{xu2023availability}.
+But we note that the proposed approach is general, and is allowed to be easily applied to the cases where NWPs are not provided in time \citep{stratigakos2023towards} and where data from nearby site are shared \citep{goncalves2020towards}.
+In what follows, we describe the data for case validation, which come from the open-source wind toolkit \citep{draxl2015wind}.
 Then we introduce experimental setups, where missingness is simulated based on different mechanisms.
 After that, we describe benchmark models and qualification metrics.
+All experiments run on a computer with 12-core CPU and a NVIDIA GEFORCE GTX 1080 Ti GPU.